ObjGTK/gir2objc/README.md

 ObjGTK and [gir2objc](https://codeberg.org/ObjGTK/gir2objc) are based on [Codeberg](https://codeberg.org/ObjGTK/).
 You will need a Codeberg account to submit and respond to issues.

+## Maturity

+gir2objc is abandoned.
+It was a "tech preview" or a "proof of concept" whether GObject bindings could be done in Objective-C using ObjFW.
+It turns out: It can be done and it could be very delightful to use, but I'm missing time to accomplish it.

+## Contributing

+You're welcome to pick this project up, I am happy to transfer it to you.
+Or create a Codeberg account and submit a pull request.
+[Contact me](https://devbeejohn.de/contact.gmi) before submitting a bigger one.
+Agree to publishing under the terms of GPL 3.0.

+Join Matrix room `#objfw:nil.im` at any time to discuss issues and questions.

 ## Features

 - Objective-C API generation on a class level for any GObject based library that provides a proper GIR file